-One of the assumptions that is often made when you tell someone you work in the wine trade is that you spend half your life in a pleasant state of drunkenness and the other half with a shocking hangover.
+One of the assumptions that is often made when you tell someone you work in the wine trade is that you spend half your life in a pleasant state of drunkenness and the other half with a shocking hangover at work.
 I have to admit to knowing one or two people for whom that is true, but similarly others who have gone on to become teetotal.
 When we talk about the smell and taste of wine, we tend to stay away from the alcohol question, remarking only that a wine is quite ‘heady’ if it has a high alcohol content, as if it is somehow in bad taste to acknowledge that we actually might like wine because it is alcoholic.
 So, today’s topic of perusal is, why do we not talk about getting pissed on fine wine?
 After all, would we derive the same pleasure if we were tasting different kinds of mineral water?

 The title of this piece comes from a tasting note I read many years ago when I was doing a wine tasting for some students at St Andrews university. (before Prince Wills’s time, before you ask.)
 I had offered a prize for the best tasting note and as I was going through the students’ notes, I found one which simply read ‘I loved this, because I think it would get me good and spannered.’
 Now while it wasn’t the prizewinning tasting note of the evening, it certainly made me smile (and the wine, Cape Mentelle’s Ironstone Zinfandel, at 15.5% was an absolute beast that really appealed to students).